ioccc-src/winner/2005/vik/README.md

 An amazing use of the X libraries with twisty code passages, all different.
-One risks running in code path circles as main is called again and again.  be sure to pay attention to commas!  :-)
+One risks running in code path circles as main is called again and again.
+Be sure to pay attention to commas!  :-)

 ## Author's comments: